Geocode and symbolize campaign contributions

 - In the Update sharing window, click Update.

-- On the Contents toolbar, click Create app and choose StoryMaps.
+- On the Contents toolbar, click Create app and choose ArcGIS StoryMaps.

 Your map appears in ArcGIS StoryMaps.

-- Click Title your story and type Albuquerque Political Contributions.
+- Click Story title and type Albuquerque Political Contributions.
 For Start with a short introduction or subtitle, type Political contributions for the 2017 City of Albuquerque mayoral campaign.

 Your goal is to create an interactive map to share with your stakeholders.
 The map that was automatically added is not the best format to display all the information you want to share.
 Instead of the map, you will use a sidecar.